TheFreezeTeam/TheFreezeTeamBlog/input/posts/TestCafe.md

   })
 })
 ```

-straight from their docs they say:
+Straight from their docs it says:
 "If you’re familiar with native Promises the Cypress .then() works the same way.
 You can continue to nest more Cypress commands inside of the .then()."

 > **They are not real Promises** so if you are thinking in Typescript you can write async await to clean it up... you would be wrong.